 Bad News for Insurers and Insureds

 The National Association of Insurance Commissioners’ Center for Insurance Policy and Research writes, “nationally, auto insurance premiums have increased 16% since 2011, correlating with the increase in distracted driving accidents.”
-The higher the accident rate, the more money insurers lose to paying out claims.
+The higher the accident rate, the more money insurers lose to paying out distracted driver liability claims.
 For insureds, this means higher premiums.
-For companies whose employees drive as a part of their regular duties, distracted driving is an extra liability to consider.
+For companies whose employees drive as a part of their regular duties, distracted driving liability coverage is a measure to consider.
 Be attentive while driving and adopt a policy that ensures your employees will do the same.